 Alternative Pathways to Certification

 University of Central Missouri has one of the highest program-specific accreditation designations in the state of Missouri.
-These accreditations, which include the Higher Learning Commission of North Central Association of Colleges and Schools and the National Council for Accreditation of Teacher Education, assures the quality of our academic programs.
+These accreditations, which include the Higher Learning Commission of North Central Association of Colleges and Schools and the Council for Accreditation of Educator Preparations (CAEP) assures the quality of our academic programs.
+Teacher certification programs have been approved by the Missouri Department of Elementary and Secondary Education.

-Alternative pathways to certification allows candidates with degrees not related to education to earn educator certification in the state of Missouri.
+Candidates with degrees not related to education can earn a teaching certificate in the state of Missouri through Alternative Pathways to Certification.

 - Baccalaureate degree or higher degree from a regionally-accredited college or university.
 Note: All foreign transcripts must be evaluated by an approved credentialing agency.

-- 2.75 minimum cumulative grade point average overall
+- A 2.75 minimum cumulative grade point average overall.

-- 3.0 minimum cumulative grade point average in subject area classes
+- A 3.0 minimum cumulative grade point average in subject area classes

 - Completion of Missouri Educator Profile (MEP) during first semester of classes